ahelsley/calloutjs/README.md

 obeying locally controlled and defined names before more distantly defined ones.

-Some functions use the 'cache' part of the frames stack.
+Some functions use the `cache` part of the frames stack.
 This an object where variable name-lookups are remembered for fast access later while in the same template.